Marks and Spencer PLC

 When disclosure is thin, Vettit leans more heavily on filings, governance, and official records instead of pretending the financial picture is complete.

-Official payment-behaviour data was checked successfully.
+Official payment-behaviour data is available.

 The free layer is for screening.
 The paid layer is for the moment you need more than a headline judgement and a shortlist of signals.